intuitive living is sometimes street-yoga.

-- Yeah I sort of parent (playfully &) intuitively (with thanks to my village who’s helped me solidify my “gut”).
+- Yeah I parent (playfully &) intuitively (with thanks to my village who’s helped me solidify my “gut”).

-The majority of what I do is the result of mindful, intuitive living.
+The majority of what I do is the direct result of mindful, intuitive living.

-I make the majority of my life-choices only after completing a process of tapping into my instinct and listening to what I intuitively know is the correct answer for me.
+I make life-choices only after completing a process of tapping into my instinct and listening to what my gut instinctively knows is the correct answer for me.

 intuitive living isn’t impulsive living.

-Living this way has become so (waitforit) intuitive it was difficult to break down my thought-process & decipher how I arrived where I am today.
+This way of life has become so (waitforit) intuitive it was challenging to break down my thought-process & decipher how I arrived where I am today.

-Step one: I spent time IN my body.
+Step 1: I spent time IN my body.

-This is also when I transitioned to gluten-free although I wouldn’t realize for years that’s what I’d eliminated.
-With hindsight, I wonder if I’d always felt symptoms—but lived so firmly *outside* my body I never noticed.
+This is also when I transitioned to gluten-free (although I wouldn’t realize for years gluten was what I’d eliminated).
+With hindsight, it’s clear I’d always felt symptoms, I just lived so firmly *outside* my body I’d never noticed/felt a thing.

-The exercises I did during this phase are ones I return to still when I find myself veering toward FEAR-BASED living.
+The exercises I did during this phase are ones I return to now when I find myself careening toward FEAR-BASED living.

-I constantly challenged myself to define how my body felt (stressed? electrified? serene? exhausted?) without attention paid to how it looked.
+I consistently challenged myself to define how my body felt (stressed? electrified? serene? exhausted?) without attention paid to how it appeared.

 I didn’t live in this body

-Step two: I began to hear what my body was saying.
+Step 2: I began to hear what my body was saying.

 As I progressed I demanded more of myself.

-Each time I faced a choice I’d stop, focus inward, and listen to what my body instructed me to do.
+Each time I faced a choice I’d stop, focus inward, and really hear what my body instructed me to do.

 I tapped into my ‘gut’ (Gavin DeBecker explains this well) and s-l-o-w-l-y a sense of intuition emerged.

 I experienced my body intuitively offering answers I’d have previously sought from others.
 What job to take?
 Who to date?
 Where to live?
-I began to ‘feel’ my intuition/gut emerge when I paid attention.
+When I consciously chose to pay attention to my innate knowledge–I began to ‘feel’ my intuition/gut emerge.

 I was building connection–with myself.

-This was the most terrifying and most rewarding step.
+This was the most terrifying and the most rewarding step.

-net intuition will appear” I squashed my urge for paralysis by analysis and plunged forward.
+net intuition will appear” I quashed my urge for paralysis by analysis and plunged forward.

 I practiced my new body-whisperer skills.
 I acted on my gut response/intuition.

-It was weird, awkward, contrived, frightening and incredibly freeing.
+It felt weird, awkward, contrived, frightening and incredibly, tremendously freeing.

-I can recall these first experiences clearly because I still re-read the journal I used to capture my feelings in at the end of each day (<—-tip alert! tip alert!).
+I remember these first experiences clearly because I still re-read the journal I used to capture my feelings. (<—-tip alert! tip alert!).

-I knew a meditation routine would help me tap into my intuition.
-Meditation clears the mind & helps us focus.
+I knew a meditation routine was key in helping me tap into my intuition.
+I was aware meditation would clear my mind & help me focus.

-It also (purportedly) provides the intuitive part of our brain the quiet it needs to “see” whats really happening around us.
+I’d also read about how meditation provides the intuitive part of our brains the silence it requires to “see” what’s really happening around us.

-That is my experience of making my way to mindful living.
+That is my experience of making my way toward mindful living.

-- In what parts of your life do you live intuitively?
+- In what part(s) of your life do you already live intuitively?

-- What tips might you offer others to ease the transition to mindful living?
+- What tips can you offer to help others ease the transition to mindful living?